lbryio/spec/index.md

 #### Blobs

 The smallest unit of data is called a _blob_.
 A blob is an encrypted chunk of data up to 2MiB in size.
 Each blob is indexed by its _blob hash_, which is a SHA-384 hash of the blob.
-Addressing blobs by their hash protects against naming collisions and ensures that data cannot be accidentally or maliciously modified.
+Addressing blobs by their hashes protects against naming collisions and ensures that data cannot be accidentally or maliciously modified.

 Blobs are encrypted using AES-256 in CBC mode and PKCS7 padding.
 In order to keep each encrypted blob at 2MiB max, a blob can hold at most 2097151 bytes (2MiB minus 1 byte) of plaintext data.
 The source code for the exact algorithm is available [here](https://github.com/lbryio/lbry.go/blob/master/stream/blob.go).
 The encryption key and initialization vector for each blob is stored as described below.